Linux Shutdown Command – 8 Examples with All Options

 Syntax

-The basic syntax of this command is as follows:
+The basic syntax of shutdown command:

 shutdown [option] [time] [message]